Iñupiaq Cultural Lessons

-Discover Inupiaq cultural knowledge that illuminates the northern lights with vocabulary, stories, and dance.
+Discover Iñupiaq cultural knowledge about the northern lights with vocabulary, stories, and dance.

 Left to Right: Mary Ahkivgak, Ronald Brower, and Fannie Akpik.

 Vocabulary - Elementary Guide - Middle School Guide

 Learn Iñupiaq vocabulary for terms used in aurora science.
 Explore the pronunciation guides online on the Cultural Connections website.
 Vocabulary flashcards are available in North Slope Iñupiaq or Seward Peninsula Iñupiaq.